fukounagirl/fukounagirl/README.md

     - i'd also appreciate if you didn't mention shitty things i've done as i am source attached.
     - if you sign my straw i'd appreciate if you send trife, a drawing of me (trophy) or knife!! :3
     - i am a yumeshipper, selective-sharing with knife IF we are friends/mutuals/oomfs (esp close.) me and knife have been together for 3 (almost 4) years!
+    - I LOVE LOVE LOVE KPOP (not the genre...
+KPOP stands for knife, pickle, oj, and paper :3)

       wip ig i'll ad more soon